-The Company also considers, and is inherently considered within, the Stress and Scenario Testing that is completed by its parent company.
+The Company is also inherently considered within, the SST that is completed by its immediate parent company, AIL.

-A range of assumptions are made in the development of stress and scenario tests and the measurement of resilience to such events.
+A range of assumptions are made in the development of SST and the measurement of resilience to such events.
 These assumptions are defined by suitable experts and, where applicable, by the Regulators.